The Sabre Business Central Training Pricing Explained

 PrintVis Manufacturing Types

-What we have done at Sabre is analyzed the most frequently requested set of features that these categories need in their business.
+What we have done at Sabre is analyze the most frequently requested set of features that these categories need in their business.
 We’ve created “packages” of these features in a “Good/Better/Best” model which we call “Bronze, Silver, and Gold.”
 The packages usually align with the complexity of the manufacturer more than the size.

 Packages and Company Complexity

-Let’s take a simple example to explain how the Sabre Business Central training pricing applies the Bronze, Silver, or Gold package to the complexity of the manufacturer.
+Let’s take a simple example to explain how the Sabre Business Central pricing applies the Bronze, Silver, or Gold package to the complexity of the manufacturer.

 Let’s take 2 different Make-To-Order manufacturers.